mohammedDehairy/BFSShortestPathFinder/README.md

 2.import the header "ShortestPathFinder.h"

-3.Construct you graph as an NSDictionary with each key is an NSNumber index for each "unblocked" node in your graph , and the keys are NSArray of NSNumber indexes of the children of each node .
+3.Construct you graph as an NSDictionary with each key is an NSNumber index for each "unblocked" node in your graph , and the values are NSArray of NSNumber indexes of the children of each node .

 4.Calls the Class method of ShortestPathFinder